shaojun/open_docs/projects/ml_server/yolov5_for_rknn.md

 should see `last.onnx` and `last.torchscript` are there under `runs/train/exp3/weights/`

-Optional for simplifier(I didn't do it)?
+Optional for run simplifier(But I didn't do it)

-`simplifier` for rknn specified version, for the `.onnx` model as required by RKNN: pip3 install onnx-simplifier
+`simplifier` for rknn specified version, for the `.onnx` model as required by RKNN:

+>pip3 install onnx-simplifier

+start sim:

 ```
 python3 -m onnxsim runs/train/exp/weights/last.onnx  runs/train/exp/weights/elenet_yolov5s.onnx
 ```